 The plan also encourages the introduction of international big science plans and programs.
 Where the hope is that the country can lead the way in advanced basic fields of science as well as discover new breakthroughs in strategic areas.

 Other key target areas include the number of patent applications, in which the volume to be achieved is double the current rate by 2020.
 Furthermore, by 2020 the level of workers within the research and development sector should increase from the current level of 48 workers in every 10,000 to a level of 60 in every 10,000.

-Selected areas will also see further funding and resources allocated to them, while the government also seeks to cut down on red tape which harms innovation and discourages creativity.
+Selected areas will also see further funding and resources allocated to them, while the government also seeks to cut down on red tape which harms innovation and discourages creativity on industry design.

 Research and development relating to areas of national strength and security should also receive substantial funding.
-This includes nuclear power, medicine, lunar exploration, integrated circuit equipment, genetic modification among others.
+This includes nuclear power, medicine, lunar exploration, custom electronics, integrated circuit equipment (PCB design), genetic modification among others.